 - 1 tbsp all-purpose flour

-- 2 tsp smoked Spanish paprika
+- 1 to 2 tsp smoked Spanish paprika

 - ½ tsp each salt and pepper